ndwilliamson123/all-in-one-travel-app/README.md

 ## <a id="roadmap"></a> Roadmap

-- [ ] Front-end and back-end user input validation on forms for stability and error handling
+### Expected Completion: <ins>January 11, 2023</ins>

+- [ ] Finish "add trip" feature for users to enter hotel information
+- [ ] Allow users to update their password
 - [ ] More interactive map with directions from user's hotel address to requested locations
+- [ ] Track when a user is logged in (i.e. not showing a "Login" button if the user is logged in, not showing a "Logout" button if the user is not logged in, etc.)
+- [ ] Overall more user friendly pages and UI/UX design

+### Expected Completion: <ins>TBD</ins>

-- [ ] Allow user to save their own specific translated phrases
+- [ ] More Local/Session storage to prevent API calls upon every page refresh

-See the [open issues](https://github.com/ndwilliamson123/all-in-one-travel-app/issues) for a full list of proposed features (and known issues).
+- [ ] Front-end and back-end user input validation on forms for stability and error handling (and preventing issues like having a trip end date before a trip start date)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>